 2) The entire plotline with the ship chase bothered me, not the least because its conflict came from stupidity-through-miscommunication, the lowest level of idiot-ball holding.
 The lady who took over after Leia made my brain feel like it was melting.
 I want heroes to make mistakes and suffer consequences, but I have trouble rooting for people who make mistakes as basic as “don’t tell a hotheaded and charismatic underling that I have a plan” and then “don’t tell him the plan even while they’re holding me at gunpoint while staging a coup.”
 Poe is an idiot, but he’s an idiot within the narrowly acceptable confines of his character archetype and potential arc for growth.
 The lady with the pink hair was actively immersion breaking to me, in part because she kept getting talked up as some great commander.

-3) Speaking of which, no one anywhere in the Star Wars universe above the age of 10 should be surprised by someone using hyper-speed as a weapon, if that’s a thing that people can actually get away with doing, let alone anyone in a military, let alone someone in charge of one.
-For Hux to be made aware that they were charging their hyperspace engines, then choose to ignore it until it was too late was utterly immersion breaking.
+4) Speaking of which, no one anywhere in the Star Wars universe above the age of 10 should be surprised by someone using hyper-speed as a weapon, if that’s a thing that people can actually get away with doing, let alone anyone in a military, let alone someone in charge of one.
+For Hux to be made aware that they were charging their hyperspace engines, then choose to ignore the ship turning toward them until it was too late was utterly immersion breaking.
 When the villains remain dumb-as-doorknobs throughout the movie, something I was hoping would change after they got their asses handed to them so badly in the last movie, I have trouble taking any threats or heroics seriously.
-WHY is Hux still in charge of ANYTHING?
-He has made terrible calls during pretty much every single job he’s been given.
+Why is Hux still in charge of ANYTHING at this point?
+He has made terrible calls during pretty much every single job he’s been given: if there was something specific from him that made their plan to destroy the New Republic planets a success, it was never shown.
 If Snoke wasn’t dead I would suspect him of being a Jedi plant who’s trying to bring down the First Order from within by keeping some bumbling idiot in charge of its military.
 The scene of the ship being destroyed was amazing, and showing it in silence was a great choice by the director, but seeing villains be so easily made fools of makes it hard for me to remain interested in a movie.

-4) I’m dissatisfied with the dice remaining just long enough for Kylo to find them, as it happened AFTER Luke faded away.
+5) I’m dissatisfied with Han’s dice remaining just long enough for Kylo to find them, as it happened after Luke faded away.
 Then again, we just saw Yoda return as a spirit yet again and CALL LIGHTNING FROM THE SKY WTF YODA MAYBE YOU COULD HAVE HELPED OUT ON ENDOR WITH SOME OF THAT SHIT so who knows what powers Luke will retain as a spirit and whether he maintained the illusion/construct purposefully to mess with Kylo.

-7) The casino scene was soulless.
+8) The casino scene was soulless.
 Felt like I was watching the prequels again.
-Not everything in Star Wars has to be grungy, but that much CGI and the lack of any actual relevant conversations or emotional moments makes the whole thing feel like empty window dressing.
+Not everything in Star Wars has to be grungy, but the aesops were so forced and heavy handed and the setting was just really underutilized.
+Also the movie seemed to treat it like some great victory when they “saved” the animals, even though they would all surely quickly be returned, but… they left the slave children behind.
+What made this a good decision?
+The whole thing felt like empty window dressing.
 Same goes for the high speed chase and eventual rescue by BB-8 and the slicer.

-8) BB-8 incapacitating guards by shooting coins at them, then piloting an AT-ST, makes me once again wonder why droids aren’t allowed to do more in this universe.
+9) BB-8 incapacitating guards by shooting coins at them, then piloting an AT-ST, makes me once again wonder why droids aren’t regularly doing more in this universe.
 I’m pretty sure he has a higher kill-count than any of the heroes do at this point, just from on-screen effectiveness anyway.
-Again, this is like watching Jar-Jar save the day through slapstick.
+Again I was reminded of the prequels, watching Jar-Jar save the day through slapstick.
 BB-8 is at least doing things intentionally, but if I’m supposed to take him seriously as an action hero, I don’t understand why no one else in the movie is doing so.
 Hell it was an enemy droid that spotted them!
-Why was BB-8 not immediately deactivated for re-programming?
+How did BB-8 get away and why was he not immediately deactivated for re-programming?
 Did they want to torture him too?

 There’s more I can say of substance and a lot more I could say that were just minor irritations, but I’m going to limit myself to just one nitpick, since it was truly distracting: